 This afternoon we’ll take a guided historical tour of this lovely city, stopping at one of Delft’s famous tea and cake spots.

-Dinner tonight will be at a proper Dutch restaurant which is a cozy classic and a favorite of the locals, Thuis.
+Dinner tonight will be at a proper Dutch restaurant which is a cozy classic and a favorite of the locals, Huszar.

-Today we’ll travel to Alkmaar for the cheese market, which has been taking place here since 1365!
+Today we’ll travel to Alksmaar for the cheese market, which has been taking place here since 1365!
 We’ll get a private behind-the-scenes tour and then have time to roam around and shop this extremely charming village on your own.
 We’ll then meet up for lunch.

-After lunch will head to Haarlem where we’ll visit the Fran Hals Museum, which Molen De Adriaan originally built in the 18th century.
-We’ll also visit a few of the “hofjes”which are hidden throughout the city.
+After lunch we will head to Haarlem where we’ll visit a few of the “hofjes” which are hidden throughout the city.
 The hofjes were an early way of caring for the elderly and the common trait they share is their lovely flower-filled courtyards.

 We’ve had a big day – rest, relax and enjoy a dinner on your own tonight.

 Before heading out today, we’ll try poffertjes, delicious Dutch pancakes which you’ll find scrumptious.

 Today we’ll travel to a UNESCO world heritage site about 40 minutes away.
 The village of Kinderdijk near Rotterdam, is home to some of the most famous windmills in the Netherlands.
 In the 1700’s, 20 windmills were built here and have been keeping this water-side town dry for hundreds of years.
 We’ll tour the mills and museum, ride a boat and learn about life here with a guided tour.
 Lunch will be healthy with a riverside view.

 Back in Delft you’ll have some down time to do a bit of shopping or exploring on your own.